TheLorkus/splinterlands-tools/docs/brawl_cli.md

 - Uses `SUPABASE_SERVICE_ROLE_KEY`; no anon or user auth.
 - Upserts into the brawl reward table (one row per brawl/player).
 - Intended for guild admins only.
-- UI displays rewards read-only once present in Supabase.
+- UI displays rewards read-only once present in the database.
 - Re-running commands is safe and idempotent.
 - If the brawl_rewards table has a foil column, --foil RF|GF will be stored; otherwise the flag is ignored safely.